Deep Manifold Embedding for Hyperspectral Image Classification: Manifold Embedding in Deep Learning

 This work uses the Dijkstra algorithm \cite{dijkstra} to solve the optimization in Eq. \ref{eq:03}.
 Then, the distance matrix $S$ over the data manifold of the $s-$th class can be formulated by the pairwise distance $S({\bf x}_{h_p},{\bf x}_{h_q})$ between different samples.

 Here, for each class, we divide the whole training samples of the class into $k$ sub-classes.
-Denote $T_1,T_2,\cdots,T_k$ as the $k$ sub-classes of the $s-$th class.
-The samples in each sub-class are supposed to be close enough.
-Then, these $k$ sub-classes are constructed under the following optimization:
+Denote $T_1,T_2,\cdots,T_k$ as the $k$ sub-classes of the $s-$th class. {Then,} these $k$ sub-classes {can be} constructed {by solving} the following optimization:

-Under the optimization in Eq. \ref{eq:04}, we can obtain the $k$ sub-classes with the smallest geodesic distances between the samples in each sub-class.
+Under the optimization in Eq. \ref{eq:04}, we can obtain the $k$ sub-classes {which have} the smallest geodesic distances between the samples in each sub-class.
 Hierarchical clustering can be used to solve the optimization.
 The whole procedure is outlined in Algorithm \ref{algorithm:01}.